wso2/kubernetes-sp/pattern-distributed/README.md

 `K8S_CLUSTER_ADMIN_PASSWORD`: Kubernetes cluster admin password

-##### 6. Setup a Network File System (NFS) to be used as the persistent volume for artifact sharing across Stream Processor instances.
+##### 6. Setup a Network File System (NFS) to be used for persistent storage.

+Create and export unique directories within the NFS server instance for each Kubernetes Persistent Volume resource defined in the
+`<KUBERNETES_HOME>/pattern-distributed/volumes/persistent-volumes.yaml` file.

 Update the NFS server IP (`NFS_SERVER_IP`) and export path (`NFS_LOCATION_PATH`) of the following persistent volume resources defined in the `<KUBERNETES_HOME>/pattern-distributed/volumes/persistent-volumes.yaml` file.

-* `sp-manager-siddhi-files-pv`

-Create a Linux system user account named `wso2carbon` with user id `802` and a system group named `wso2` with group id `802` in the NFS node.
-Add `wso2carbon` user to the group `wso2`.
+Grant ownership to `wso2carbon` user and `wso2` group, for each of the previously created directories.

 ```
-groupadd --system -g 802 wso2
-useradd --system -g 802 -u 802 wso2carbon
+sudo chown -R wso2carbon:wso2 <directory_name>
 ```

-Then, grant ownership of the exported folder `NFS_LOCATION_PATH` (used for artifact sharing) to `wso2carbon` user and `wso2` group.
-And grant read-write-execute permissions to owning `wso2carbon` user, for the folder `NFS_LOCATION_PATH`.
+Grant read-write-execute permissions to the `wso2carbon` user, for each of the previously created directories.

 ```
-sudo chown -R wso2carbon:wso2 NFS_LOCATION_PATH
-chmod -R 700 NFS_LOCATION_PATH
+chmod -R 700 <directory_name>
 ```

+Update each Kubernetes Persistent Volume resource with the corresponding NFS server IP (`NFS_SERVER_IP`) and exported, NFS server directory path (`NFS_LOCATION_PATH`).

 Then, deploy the persistent volume resource and volume claim as follows: